Degenerations of families of bands and strings for gentle algebras: Degenerations of strings and bands

 Again, we can construct an algebra $H$ with two additional relations.
 The module $M(B, \lambda, 1)$ will then be the image of an $\wA_L$ module $M$ of the following form

-with identities on the unlabelled parts.
+with identities on the unlabeled parts.
 The coloured circle is the non glued part of $\wA_L$.
 The resolution of the reaching is defined by taking out one of the copies of $\alpha$ in $B$ and considering it as a second band.
-We will morally remove the last periodicity.
+We will morally remove the last copy of $\alpha$.
 The module associated to the resolution is

 Note that only the action on the last two basis vectors of $K^{s+2}$ were affected, see the marked coloured boxes in both representations.
-So we can reduce to the algebra $X$ as before and complete the proof.
+So we can reduce to the algebra $X$ by replacing the morphism $\psi$ by one defined via

+and complete the proof as before.
 The same can be done in the case of a string. \end{proof}

 Applying \Cref{lem:disjoint_union} to \Cref{lem:reaching_resol,,lem:non_intersecting_auto_reaching_resol,,lem:intersecting_auto_reaching_resol} completes the proof of \Cref{thm::deg_and_intersection}.